-Citizens are encouraged to use the online comment form at www.chesterfield.gov/cpccomments to provide comment on public hearings regarding zoning cases.
-Those wishing to comment must submit a new online form for each public hearing they want to comment on.
+Citizens are encouraged to use the online public comment form to provide comment on public hearings regarding zoning cases.
+Those wishing to comment must submit a new form for each public hearing they want to comment on.
 Only one comment per person per public hearing will be accepted.
 The online form can also be used to comment on unscheduled matters.
-In addition to the form, comments can also be received by email at email@example.com, or by calling 804-748-1125.
+In addition to the form, comments can also be received by emailing Planning or by calling 804-748-1125.

-The Planning Commission will accept all public comments (online portal, telephone message, and email) until 5 p.m. on Monday, Oct.
-19 to ensure the comments are provided to the Planning Commission prior to the 6 p.m. meeting for their consideration.
+The Planning Commission will accept all public comments (via online form, telephone message and email) until 5 p.m. on Monday, Jan.
+18 to ensure the comments are provided to the Planning Commission for their consideration prior to the 6 p.m. meeting on Tuesday, Jan.
+19.

-The Chesterfield Planning Commission Meeting will be livestreamed on WCCT Chesterfield Community Television, including Comcast channel 98 and Verizon channel 28, and on YouTube.com/ChesterfieldCountyVA.
+The Chesterfield Planning Commission meeting will be livestreamed on WCCT Chesterfield Community Television, including Comcast channel 98 and Verizon channel 28, and on the Chesterfield County YouTube.

 Read the full news release.